Frequently Asked Questions

 What are the benefits of index-based insurance?

-By making payouts automatic, based on external data sources, index-based insurance keeps premium costs affordable for low-income customers.
-Additionally, this type of coverage provides policy-holders fast relief after a catastrophic event, without having to wait for an insurance adjuster to personally verify their claims.
+By making payouts automatic, based on external data sources, index-based insurance expands the boundaries of traditional insurance products and keeps premium costs affordable for low-income customers.
+Additionally, this type of coverage provides policyholders fast relief after a catastrophic event.

 How does index-based insurance work?